Frost-Bite/wpic/README.md

 - Activate Bridge plugin
 - Add code to header.php from bridge-ipb4-wp/readme.txt
 - Activate Comments plugin
+- Install wpic-connect.tar to IC applications for sends emails about replies to comments in WP through the IC mail system
 - Read readme files for additional steps

 Known issues: